metadata-research/yamz/README.md

 `chmod 600 .seaice`

 ## Python environment

 Install the packagages listed in `requirements.txt`.
 You can use a Python virtual environment if you like.
-It is a good idea to install wheel with pip to ensure packages will install even if they are missing wheel archives.

 `pip install -r requirements.txt`

-`pip install wheel`
 `pip install -r requirements.txt` note: still working on final requirments list.
 If something is missing you will be prompted.

-If you have trouble with psycopg2, sudo pip install psycopg2-binary
+If you have trouble with psycopg2, pip install psycopg2-binary

 Initialize the DB schema and tables

-`$ ./sea.py --init-db --config=.seaice`
+`$ ./sea.py --init-db`

 set up user standard read/write permissions on the table